About UCM

 2 Peter 3:18

-After the biblical models of the Lord Jesus Christ and the early apostles, the historical model for the international preaching and writing ministry is James Brainerd Taylor (1801–1829), the recently rediscovered Lawrenceville School, Princeton University and Yale Seminary-trained evangelist, cousin of famed Protestant missionary David Brainerd (1718–1747) and third generation admirer of pastor-theologian and Brainerd biographer Jonathan Edwards (1703–1758).
+After the biblical models of the Lord Jesus Christ and the early apostles, the historical model for the preaching and writing ministry is James Brainerd Taylor (1801–1829), the recently rediscovered Lawrenceville School, Princeton University and Yale Seminary-trained evangelist, cousin of famed Protestant missionary David Brainerd (1718–1747) and third generation admirer of pastor-theologian and Brainerd biographer Jonathan Edwards (1703–1758).

 Taylor either popularized or (more likely) coined the term "uncommon Christian."
 The term was popular in North America and English-speaking Europe up to the late 19th-century.
 Taylor defined an uncommon Christian as an "eminently holy, self-denying, cross-bearing, Bible, everyday" Christian.